jamescherti/easysession.el/README.md

   :custom
   (easysession-save-interval (* 10 60))  ; Save every 10 minutes

+  ;; Save the current session when using `easysession-switch-to' (easysession-switch-to-save-session t)

+  ;; Do not exclude the current session when switching sessions (easysession-switch-to-exclude-current nil)

   ;; Display the active session name in the mode-line lighter.
   (easysession-save-mode-lighter-show-session-name t)